desislavavelichkova/TAQC-Java-Extra-HomeWork/README.md

- 4.Display the multiplication table by 7:
+Display the multiplication table by 7:

  1 x 7 = 7;
  2 x 7 = 14;